marcorm69/zone-smart-irrigation/README.md

 > The code still has some shortcomings.
 > This work is part of my spare time, I can't give any indication when it will be completed.

+## Disclaimer

+This project is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The author shall not be held liable for any damage or loss caused by the use of this software.
+Use at your own risk.

 ## License

 This project is licensed under the Apache License 2.0.